 Figure 7: Feature Engineering Via Rolling Window in Forward (Green) and Reverse (Blue) Direction Example

-Bellow the sample RW in Figure 7, the engineered features (connection) in both the forward and reverse direction are shown.
+Below the sample RW in Figure 7, the engineered features (connection), in both the forward and reverse directions are shown.
 These engineered features will also be calculated for a time based RW in the project implementation.

 Transition